 2) The integrity verification of the access token by the network product under test fails.

-Test Case 2: Incorrect audience claim in the access token
+Test Case C: Incorrect audience claim in the access token

 1) The tester computes an access token correctly, except that the audience claim is incorrect, i.e., the audience claim in the access token does not match the identity or the type of the network product under test, and then includes the access token in the NF Service Request sent from NF service consumer to the network product under test.